 The risk free rate is the annual return you can make on a "risk-free" investment, usually the 10-year US bond, which is currently around 0.64%.
 You can easily search up "US 10 year yield" and you will find the current yield.

 The S&P 500 on average returns about 10% a year, so we put 10% as the expected return of the market.
-Some people use lower numbers such as 7%, some use higher than 10%.
+10% may be a bit on the high range, which would give you a higher cost of equity.
+So if you personally don't agree with 10%, some people use lower numbers such as 7%.
 It is generally in the 7-10% range.
+Alternatively, you can use Duff & Phelps' recommended equity risk premium (expected return - risk free rate) which you can find here.

 Beta for specific stocks can be found on websites such as Yahoo Finance.
 Although we don't like traditional beta, it is what you would use if you want to do the CAPM calculation traditionally.
 According to Yahoo Finance, Apple's beta is 1.18.